playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-consistent-by-design/index.md

 // TODO: Add iframe

-> How does this work?

-Well, as hinted at before, [the `use` hook interacts with the VDOM to "throw" the promise up to the nearest suspense boundary to show the loading state](https://github.com/acdlite/rfcs/blob/first-class-promises/text/0000-first-class-support-for-promises.md).
-This throw upwards does two things for us:
+As we can see, using `use` forces us to raise our data fetching to a parent component.
+This does two things for us:

 1) Re-enforces the concepts we've already learned in regards to data moving up the VDOM tree
 2) Helps solve waterfalling and real-world user experience problems